 This is an important part of any Disney World trip, whether you’re traveling with little ones or not.
 However, deciding when to go to Disney World with toddlers and babies can sometimes be easier.
 Mainly because you don’t have to worry about them missing school or extra-curricular activities.
 This gives you the perfect opportunity to go during slower times when everyone else is back in school!

 Another thing to consider is how well your kids do with certain temperatures.
 If you know that they can’t stand the heat, then the middle of summer may not be the best time.
 I even know a few little ones who can't tolerate rain.
-So choosing months with the least rainfall, like April and May or October and November, would be best for their families.
+So choosing months with the least rainfall, like April and May or October and November, would be best for those families.
 The biggest thing to remember is that whenever you CAN go is a great time to go.
 No matter when you go, we have the tips and tricks to make it the best vacation ever.

-Stay as long as you can.
+Disney World with Toddlers and Babies - Stay as long as you can

 You may be shaking your head, but this really can make or break your trip to Disney World with toddlers and babies.
 Staying on property includes free transportation to the parks and airport, free Magic Bands, the ability to book your FastPass+ reservations 60 days in advance and so much more.
 The best part is that a lot of the Disney properties are as close as you can get to the parks, meaning less travel time which translates to less fussiness for your toddlers and babies.
 It also means going back to your room for a midday nap is much more doable.

 If you’re thinking you can’t afford a Disney property or they won’t be nice enough, don’t worry.
 Since Disney World is so big, it offers a ton of hotel choices ranging from value to deluxe.
 The value hotels come in at a great price, especially if you catch one of their 20-30% off sales.
-I personally love the Art of Animation resort for littles as it includes the best theming and has suites for larger families.
+Our agents love the Art of Animation resort for littles as it includes the best theming and has suites for larger families.
 While the moderate properties are a bit higher in price, they do offer slightly nicer rooms with more of a resort feel.
 The Port Orleans and Caribbean Beach Resort are my favorite options for families with little kids.

 Last, we have the deluxe properties.
 You can be assured that Disney does deluxe like no other.
 The higher price tag is worth it for these properties as they are often the closest to the parks and offer some of the best rooms.
 If you have an animal lover, consider the Animal Kingdom Lodge.
 You can get a safari-view room here and wake up to giraffes outside your window every morning!
 The Polynesian Village Resort and BoardWalk Resort are two other options with exceptional theming and close proximity to the parks.
 No matter which hotel you choose to stay at, you’ll be glad you stayed on property when you visit Disney World with toddlers and babies.